2023 Congressional App Challenge

 About the Congressional App Challenge

 The CAC is an initiative of the U.S. House of Representatives, where Members of Congress host contests in their districts for middle school and high school students, encouraging them to learn to code and inspiring them to pursue careers in computer science.
 The non-profit Internet Education Foundation provides the CAC with supplemental staffing and support.
-In the five years of the Congressional App Challenge, the program has yielded 1134 App Challenges across 49 states.
-Thousands of functional apps have been created by over 25,000 students, and participant demographics surpass all industry diversity metrics.
+In the first seven years of the Challenge, the CAC has inspired over 40,000 students across all 50 states to code for Congress.
+Thousands of functional apps have been created by students, and participant demographics surpass all industry diversity metrics.

 The Congressional App Challenge is open to all students in the first Congressional District of Kentucky.
 To be eligible to participate in the Congressional App Challenge, you must be a middle or high school student at the time of app submission.
 Students may register as individuals or as teams of up to four.
 No more than four students are allowed to form a team.
 Students may compete in the district they reside in or the district they attend school in.
 If competing as a team, at least half of the teammates must be eligible to compete in the district in which they are participating in.
 If you are not sure whether you are a 1st District resident or student, click here.